CANCER CARE TREATMENTS

 LUXE SPA IS DELIGHTED TO ANNOUNCE THAT WE ARE NOW OFFICIALLY ABLE TO OFFER CANCER CARE TOUCH THERAPY FOR CLIENTS PRIOR TO OR POST CHEMOTHERAPY AND RADIOTHERAPY TREATMENTS.

 Due to the increased efficiency of Chemotherapy drugs available, the number of people living with cancer continues to increase every year.
 This means cancer survivors are now living with the short term and long term side effects that come with these medications.
-Cancer Care Touch Therapies are unique treatments that are performed by specifically qualified therapists’ who can now identify these side effects and have learned how to bring comfort and compassion to these clients.
+Cancer Care Touch Therapies are unique treatments that are performed by specifically qualified therapists who can now identify these side effects and have learned how to bring comfort and compassion to their clients.

-The Irish and American Cancer Society’s endorse complementary therapies including gentle massage, music therapy and more.
+The Irish and American Cancer Societies endorse complementary therapies including gentle massage, music therapy and more.
 The American Cancer Society states; “Many patients that are stressed either physically or emotionally because of their illness find a real benefit from these therapies and develop an increased sense of well-being and an increased perception of their quality of life.”

 “The real purpose of giving a massage, is to foster more depth of feeling for

 one another in order to bring the love that is often buried beneath the